British Accent Training for American Actors

 Refinement & Practice

 As you advance, the goal is to shift from pronunciation to accent, the overall flow of your speech.
 Further steps involve naturalising speech by connecting sounds smoothly, emphasising glottal stops, contractions, flapping and weaker forms.
 While these aspects are also present in GenAm, Americans may tend to over-enunciate the sounds of RP, potentially compromising authenticity in modern roles despite accurate pronunciation.
-We can also take a look at the intonation and tone of our speech.
-You will be given reading and role play exercies.
+We’ll also take a look at the melody, rhythm, intonation and tone of your speech to make sure that you’re targeting the right style of accent.
+We’ll do some reading and role play exercies to help you achieve this.

 Enrol in my new online course specifically tailored towards speakers of Gen American here: